 Blue Waters is providing a series of free webinars throughout the year.
-The webinars will be conducted every Wednesday, with a few exceptions to avoid conflicts with such events as the Blue Waters Symposium, PEARC17 and SC17 Conferences.
-Most sessions will be an hour in length, although a few of them will go longer.
-Each session will start at 8 AM Pacific - 9 AM Mountain - 10 AM Central - 11 AM Eastern - 4 PM GMT.
+The webinars are conducted on Wednesdays, with a few exceptions to avoid conflicts with such events as the Blue Waters Symposium, PEARC and SC Conferences.
+Most sessions are an hour in length, although they can go longer or shorter.
+Sessions start at 8 AM Pacific - 9 AM Mountain - 10 AM Central - 11 AM Eastern - 4 PM GMT.

 Details about each session can be found following the links on the left side of this page.
 All sessions will be broadcast on Youtube live, and recorded for playback.
 All sessions are free and open to everyone who has registered.
 Registered participants will be able to pose questions using NCSA's Blue Waters Slack environment.

 Registered participants may join the webinars from their own web-enabled device, although we encourage people to meet together as a group to promote active discussions among the local participants.

 To receive the Youtube live web address and a Slack channel invitation for each webinar, please register using the link on the left side of this page.
 All sessions are free, and you may register for as many sessions as you like, as often as you like.
 The Youtube live web address and Slack channel address will be sent a few days before the event.

 Petascale Application Improvement Discovery